-- i Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after they were adopted or became subject to a residence order or special guardianship order.
-(See Note 2) - ii Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(See Note 3) - iii Children who have exceptional medical or social needs that make it essential that they attend Hawridge and Cholesbury CE School rather than any other.
+- i Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted (internationally adopted, previously looked after children IAPLC) (See Notes 2 and 3) - ii Children who have exceptional medical or social needs that make it essential that they attend Hawridge and Cholesbury CE School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 4) - v Children with a normal home address (See Note 5) in our catchment area (see Appendix 1 for map) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - vi Children with a normal home address in our catchment area (see Appendix 1) - iv Children of staff where either: - a.
+(See Note 4) - iii Children with a normal home address (See Note 5) in our catchment area (see Appendix 1 for map) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - iv Children with a normal home address in our catchment area (see Appendix 1) - v Children of staff where either: - a.
 The member of staff has been employed at the school for two or more years at the time at which the application for admission to the schools is made, and/or - b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
-(See Note 7) - vii Children with a normal home address outside our catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - viii Other children
+(See Note 7) - vi Children with a normal home address outside our catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - vii Other children